 Litigation finance is a form of corporate finance

 Used by both litigants and law firms to pay for legal costs, legal finance is a fast-growing alternative to other means of financing litigation (such as self-funding or bank borrowing).
 The underlying asset is one or more legal claims.
 In its simplest form, the financing covers expenses related to litigation in exchange for a portion of the awarded damages or settlement recovery.
-More sophisticated options can provide even greater amounts of capital.
+More sophisticated options can provide even greater amounts of capital, allowing corporates and law firms to unlock the value in assets that are usually carried at zero, borrow on a non-recourse basis without increasing their balance sheet, and significantly improve EBITDA and share price by eliminating legal costs.

 By taking on the costs and risk of litigation and arbitration, legal finance increases access to justice for aggrieved parties by enabling them to pursue meritorious cases using their preferred legal counsel.
 It levels the playing field between deep-pocketed defendants and smaller plaintiffs with lesser financial resources, and enables plaintiffs – and their law firms – to go the distance in pursuit of justice.